-If you’re still mapping out a plan and need a less rigid frame, XMind offers mind mapping with an additional Gantt chart function.
-It includes the ability to add tasks, milestones, dependencies, and deadlines, so you can see your plans begin to take shape as you develop your ideas.
+If you’re still in the process of mapping out a plan and need a less rigid frame, start with something like XMind, which offers mind mapping with additional Gantt chart functionality.

-How Gantt help you plan for the future
+How Gantt projects will help you plan the future

-It’s estimated that 37% of managed projects fail, with that number rising to 60% for IT projects, and one of the top reasons given for project failure is a “lack of clear roles and responsibilities.”
+It’s estimated that 37% of actively managed projects fail, with the number rising to 60% for IT projects.
+One of the top reasons for this is a “lack of clear roles and responsibilities.”

-A Gantt chart not only ensures that every task, including its timeframes, are accounted for, but also assigns them to individuals who can see the effect that not completing the task in time has on the rest of the project.
+Gantt charts not only ensure that every task, including its timeframes, is accounted for but also assign them to individuals who can see the effect that not completing the task in time has on the rest of the project.

 Best of all, Merlin Project Express, SheetPlanner, Aeon Timeline, and XMind are available to you absolutely free for seven days with a trial of Setapp, a platform with more than 200 top-rated Mac apps that would help you manage every aspect of your life.
 Try them all today at no cost and imagine how more productive your days can be.